Cluny

 The war of religions and then the French Revolution the abbey was finally destroyed in 1798, what remained was sold or dismantled.

-Today there remains only a few pieces of structure to mark the evidence of what was Europe's most important religious building.
+Today there remain only a few pieces of structure to mark the evidence of what was Europe's most important religious building.
 The abbey and town is still a very interesting place to visit and appreciate it if you have a good guide or knowledge of Cluny.